isamch/MediCare-Clinic-Modern-Medical-Website/README.md

-# MediCare Clinic – Modern Medical Website
+# IC MediCare – Modern Medical Website

 A **responsive, beginner-friendly medical clinic website** built with Next.js, React, and Tailwind CSS.
 This project is designed to showcase a professional healthcare platform where users can: